 The prostate is a gland that produces the fluid that carries sperm during ejaculation.
-It surrounds the urethra, the tube through which urine passes out of the body.
+It surrounds the tube through which urine passes out of the body (the urethra).

 An enlarged prostate means the gland has grown bigger.
-Prostate enlargement happens to almost all men as they get older.
-As the gland grows, it can block the urethra and cause urination and bladder problems.
+As the gland grows, it can block the urethra and cause problems, such as:

-Learn about exercises that strengthen the pelvic floor muscles if you have problems with leaking or losing control of your urine.
-Once you know what the movement feels like, do these exercises three times a day.
+Learn about exercises (Kegel exercises) that strengthen the pelvic floor muscles.
+Doing these exercise may help with leaking or losing control of your urine.
+Once you have learned how to do these, you should perform them 3 times a day.

 Watch out for drugs that may make your symptoms worse:

 Many herbs and supplements have been tried for treating an enlarged prostate.